Industrial Hemp Farming Act of 2009

-(2) by adding at the end the following new subparagraph:

-`(B) The term `marihuana' does not include industrial hemp.
-As used in the preceding sentence, the term `industrial hemp' means the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration that does not exceed 0.3 percent on a dry weight basis.'.

-SEC.
-3. INDUSTRIAL HEMP DETERMINATION TO BE MADE BY STATES.

-Section 201 of the Controlled Substances Act (21 U.S.C.
-811) is amended by adding at the end the following new subsection:

-`(i) Industrial Hemp Determination To Be Made by States- In any criminal action, civil action, or administrative proceeding, a State regulating the growing and processing of industrial hemp under State law shall have exclusive authority to determine whether any such plant meets the concentration limitation set forth in subparagraph (B) of paragraph (16) of section 102 and such determination shall be conclusive and binding.'
+Republican Ron Paul of Texas) and House Democrat Barney Frank of Massachusetts) on April 2, 2009, sought to clarify the differences between marijuana and industrial hemp as well as repeal federal laws that prohibited cultivation of industrial hemp, but only for research facilities of higher education from conducting research.

 History

-The Marihuana Tax Act of 1937 is the beginning of constriction for the growth of marijuana in the United States.
+The Marihuana Tax Act of 1937 was the beginning of regulation surrounding the growth of Cannabis in the US.
 An extremely high tax was placed on marijuana; making it nearly impossible to grow industrial hemp.
-However, Congress expected the production of industrial hemp to continue, but the Federal Bureau of Narcotics lumped industrial hemp with marijuana and its successor, the US Drug Enforcement Administration, continued.
+However, Congress expected the production of industrial hemp to continue, but the Federal Bureau of Narcotics and later the US Drug Enforcement Administration classified industrial hemp in the same category as recreational marijuana, despite the fact that industrial hemp does not produce the same psychoactive effects as marijuana.

-Industrial hemp is now legal in the U.S., which advocates hope could eventually loosen laws around the popular marijuana extract CBD.

-President Donald Trump signed the 2018 United States farm bill on December 20, 2018, which legalized hemp — a variety of cannabis that does not produce the psychoactive component of marijuana — paving the way to legitimacy for an agricultural sector that has been operating on the fringe of the law.
-Industrial hemp has a potential multibillion-dollar market for cannabidiol, or CBD, a non-psychoactive compound that has started to turn up in beverages, health products and pet snacks, among other products.
+President Donald Trump signed the 2018 United States farm bill on December 20, 2018 legally defined hemp as cannabis that had a THC content of .3% or less, and allowed for the commercial cultivation, sale, and marketing of hemp.
+The hemp industry has grown largely since then, being valued at $739 million dollars in 2025.

 United States companies and industries which sell products made with hemp include Dr. Bronner's Magic Soaps, most of the bird seed sold in the U.S., and even the automobile companies Ford and BMW, historically and currently, experimented with hemp materials in their vehicles.
 Hemp food manufacturers such as French Meadow Bakery, Hempzels, Living Harvest, Nature's Path and Nutiva now make their products from Canadian hemp.
 These industries will no longer have to import hemp from other countries to produce these products.

 National drug control policies opposed this legislation as it was believed that hemp plants could provide cover during cultivation for marijuana plants.